huseyinyilmaz/placebo/README.rst

 Placebo
 =======

-Placebo is a utility that help mocks api responses in a reusable way.
+Placebo is a utility that help implenting mock api responses in a reusable and composable way.

 (WORK IN PROGRESS)